PotHix/pothix.github.com/content/posts/darktower2.md

 What a surprise!
 I enjoyed listening to this book.
 I have the whole series of books (printed version) here and decided to listen to the first one some years ago.
 I was not very impressed by it and decided to put the who series aside for some time.
 Last month I decided to give the second book a shot.

 I liked the way the characters were developed and how their stories crossed one another.
-The Audible narration was also quite good and helped with the ambience.
+The Audible narration was also quite good and helped with the ambiance.

-I'm excited for the next book now, let's see if it keeps my interest!
+I'm excited about the next book now, let's see if it keeps my interest!

 There's not much to take notes from fantasy books IMO but here are some notes I took while reading it.